-If you’re looking for a new e-book reader here in the UAE, you’re bound to find yourself considering the Amazon Kindle series.
+If you’re looking for a new e-book reader here in the UAE, you’re bound to find yourself looking at the Amazon Kindle series.
 We recently reviewed the latest Kindle 2019.
 We discussed how it creeps into the territory of the Kindle Paperwhite and makes it a tough choice for most.
-Well, the same concept comes around when you keep the Kindle Paperwhite and Kindle Oasis in mind.
-Before we jump into comparing the two, lets talk about the Kindle Oasis 2019 for a minute.
+Well the same concept comes around when you keep the Kindle Paperwhite and Kindle Oasis in mind.
+Before we jump into comparing the two, lets talk about the Kindle Oasis 2019 for a min.

 Kindle Oasis 2019: What’s new?

-While it is a known fact that the Kindle Oasis has a battery that can last you weeks if managed properly, mine has stayed up to that claim in its second week now.
-For example, its claimed six-week battery life is based on brightness at half, half an hour of reading a day and wireless off.
+While it is a known fact that the Kindle Oasis has a battery that can last you weeks if managed properly.
+Mine has stayed up to that claim in its second week now.
+For example, its claimed 6 weeks battery-life is based on brightness at half, half an hour of reading a day and wireless off.
 Also the fact that you have to carry an old type-B cable on you to charge it is quite an annoyance too.
 Type-C would have been heavily welcome on this new Kindle.

-The main new feature on the Kindle Oasis 2019 is the 7″ screen’s colour adjustability.
+The main ‘new’ feature on the Kindle Oasis 2019 is the 7″ screen’s colour adjustability.
 Now while it might look like one small feature but it makes a boatload of difference to the reading experience (at least it did to me).
-A mix of the higher 330ppi resolution (1,680 x 1,264) with the new colour temperature feature gives you the ease and more importantly the similarity to actual paper that you would need while reading.
+A mix of the higher 330 ppi resolution (1680×1264) with the new colour temperature feature, gives you the ease and more importantly the similarity to actual paper that you would need while reading.

 Wireless capability still includes Bluetooth and Wi-Fi for audiobook listening and connectivity to download and sync books respectively.